 Warning that this post is going to be loooong, but I need some advice from bees who have been there before and can also be objective about the situation.
 I guess part of this is venting, but I really do want advice!

-Since getting engaged I’ve tried to include FILs in the wedding planning.
+Since getting engaged I’ve tried to include Future In-Laws in the wedding planning.
 I sent them the pinterest boards I made and said that once we narrow down our top choices for venues, we’d love to have them come with us to see them.
-FMIL suggests multiple times that we get married near where she lives.
-FI and I both, on separarte occasions, give the multiple reasons why that wouldn’t work for us and that we’re pretty set on doing it near where we live.
+Future Mother-In-Law suggests multiple times that we get married near where she lives.
+Fiance and I both, on separarte occasions, give the multiple reasons why that wouldn’t work for us and that we’re pretty set on doing it near where we live.
 Whenever I tried to get an idea of how many people from FIs family would be coming, she would always say “Well, we’ll talk about that later.”
-When we had dinner with both sets of parents, FMIL just sat there silent the entire time with a look of “Ugh, get me out of here!” on her face.
+When we had dinner with both sets of parents, Future Mother-In-Law just sat there silent the entire time with a look of “Ugh, get me out of here!” on her face.

-FSIL apologizes a ton for how her mom acted and we both tell FI that he should have jumped in to shut down the conversation.
-FFIL also comes up to me and sayd “If you think my wife is difficult, you should have met her mother!”
+Future Sister-In-Law apologizes a ton for how her mom acted and we both tell Fiance that he should have jumped in to shut down the conversation.
+Future Father-In-Law also comes up to me and sayd “If you think my wife is difficult, you should have met her mother!”
 So at least they realized how ridiculous it all was.

-While helping FMIL with dinner that night, she starts what I think is an apology for what happened at dinner the previous night, only for her to say that she thinks the absolute best gift they can give me and FI is financial counseling.
+While helping Future Mother-In-Law with dinner that night, she starts what I think is an apology for what happened at dinner the previous night, only for her to say that she thinks the absolute best gift they can give me and Fiance is financial counseling.
 She goes into a story about a couple she worked with who had lived together for years and even had a child together, but never got married because the woman’s credit score was so bad that it would have prevented them from doing the things they wanted in life.
-I said my credit score isn’t perfect, but it’s still good and I’ve never had a problem renting an apartment, getting a credit card, etc. Then she tells me how FI hated having students loans and paid them off right away.
+I said my credit score isn’t perfect, but it’s still good and I’ve never had a problem renting an apartment, getting a credit card, etc. Then she tells me how Fiance hated having students loans and paid them off right away.
 I say that was a different situation, he had only a few thousand dollars in loans and worked in a well-paying job between undergrad and grad school, while I went straight from undergrad into grad school.
 Also, she had to look up in wikipedia what a credit score is out of and what is considered a good score, and then tells me that nothing below 750 is a good score.
-She insists that FI, me, her, and FFIL need to sit down for a counseling session so that money won’t be a problem for us.
-I give a pretty non-commital “Yeah, ok.” and then FSIL comes in so the conversation ends.
+She insists that Fiance, me, her, and Future Father-In-Law need to sit down for a counseling session so that money won’t be a problem for us.
+I give a pretty non-commital “Yeah, ok.” and then Future Sister-In-Law comes in so the conversation ends.

-On Saturday, I come down for breakfast and find out that FMIL and FFIL have made an appointment for me and FI to go look at a venue!
+On Saturday, I come down for breakfast and find out that Future Mother-In-Law and Future Father-In-Law have made an appointment for me and Fiance to go look at a venue!
 Apparently they’re expecting us at 4pm and told the owners (who they know from living near each other) that they would only call if we couldn’t make it.
 Ugh!
 So I say “Sure, it never hurts to look!” and we end up going just to go.

-FI and I had a few long talks about why I am uncomfortable with his parents acting as our financial planners because I want to keep money and family separate, and that it would feel too much like my in-laws telling me how to live my life.
-He agrees and says he’ll talk to FMIL.
+Fiance and I had a few long talks about why I am uncomfortable with his parents acting as our financial planners because I want to keep money and family separate, and that it would feel too much like my in-laws telling me how to live my life.
+He agrees and says he’ll talk to Future Mother-In-Law.
 After I leave to go back home (ended up leaving day early because I was afraid I was going to snap) he brings things up with his mom.
 This is how he decribed what happened.
 When explaining why the finance stuff made me uncomfortable, he tried to use the example of how if you have a good friend who’s a gynecologist, you probably wouldn’t want to use him as your doctor just because it would be awkward to have your medical issues and your personal life intersect.
-FMIL disagrees and says she would be fine with that.
-FI says, “Ok, but do you see how for some people that could be a problem?”
-She says no. Other family members try to explain, with FFIL even exclaiming “You need to listen to what your son is saying!” and she finally stops arguing but still says we should go to financial counseling and that FI needs to know more about my debt.
-Before the dinner from hell, FI and I were considering having his aunt offciate the wedding, but of course after that we decided against it.
-FMIL starts pushing for us to ask her.
-FI tries to explain why we don’t think it’s a good idea and FFIL is like “Um, were you not at that dinner?”
-FMIL reiterates how worried she is that because FI is such a “happy, go-lucky guy who wants to please everyone” I will make it so she never sees him anymore, I will control everything we do, and he will spend his whole life doing only what I want to do.
+Future Mother-In-Law disagrees and says she would be fine with that.
+Fiance says, “Ok, but do you see how for some people that could be a problem?”
+She says no. Other family members try to explain, with Future Father-In-Law even exclaiming “You need to listen to what your son is saying!” and she finally stops arguing but still says we should go to financial counseling and that Fiance needs to know more about my debt.
+Before the dinner from hell, Fiance and I were considering having his aunt offciate the wedding, but of course after that we decided against it.
+Future Mother-In-Law starts pushing for us to ask her.
+Fiance tries to explain why we don’t think it’s a good idea and Future Father-In-Law is like “Um, were you not at that dinner?”
+Future Mother-In-Law reiterates how worried she is that because Fiance is such a “happy, go-lucky guy who wants to please everyone” I will make it so she never sees him anymore, I will control everything we do, and he will spend his whole life doing only what I want to do.
 He tries his best to tell her that that isn’t true, but I have serious doubts about how much he really got through to her.